LaurenYTaylor/MQSpectrographPipeline/README.md

 General TODOs:

 1. Do errors properly.
-A white error image is calculated in make_master_white but it needs to b propagated through the script, and same for ThAr and science images.
+A white error image is calculated in make_master_white but it needs to be propagated through the script, and same for ThAr and science images.
 2. Background and cosmic ray subtraction.
 3. Wavelength solution.